-Note 10 to the financial report discloses the Inventory balance of \$24,106,881 as at 30 June 2017, and Note 2 describes the accounting policies and judgements used in accounting for Inventory.
+Note 9 to the financial report discloses a significant Inventory balance and Note 2 describes the accounting policies and judgements used in accounting for Inventory.
 Property held for development and resale is treated by the Group as inventories which are measured at the lower of cost and net realisable value.
 Cost includes the cost of acquisition, development and the borrowing costs incurred during the development of each asset.